Overregulating the chemistry industry jeopardizes innovation, jobs, and economic growth. Learn more.

 Manufacturers are committed to the safe use and handling of diisocyanates.
 Industry — in conjunction with government agencies — provides guidance and support on the safe use and handling of diisocyanates.
 One example is the voluntary Alliance between OSHA and industry, which is designed to foster safer and more healthful American workplaces operating with diisocyanate chemicals along the polyurethane value chain.
 Additionally, there are a variety of federal, state and local regulations that apply to manufacturers during the manufacturing process.

 Diisocyanates are among the chemicals known to cause asthma in the workplace, however the incidence of diisocyanate-related asthma has been decreasing.
-Recent data show a consistent picture of a decline in asthma rates associated with diisocyanates over the last decade even as production rates of diisocyanates have increased.
+Recent data show a consistent picture of a decline in asthma rates associated with diisocyanates over the last two decades even as production rates of diisocyanates have increased.
 The reduction in diisocyanate-related occupational asthma is primarily due to a variety of industry product stewardship activities, including education and training, enhanced worker awareness, improved work practices, use of less volatile diisocyanate forms (e.g. pre-polymers), improved engineering controls (e.g., containment and/or ventilation), better medical surveillance programs, minimization of peak exposures, and continuing emphasis on compliance with existing exposure standards.
 These product stewardship efforts are key to further reductions in cases.

 » Learn more